Time-Reversal of Coalescing Diffusive Flows and Weak Convergence of Localized Disturbance Flows: Disturbance Flows from Countably Many Points on a Circle

-The characterization of tightness that we shall use is given in Billingsley 1968 \cite{B} Theorem 15.3, it says that tightness is equivalent to the following 2 conditions holding: \begin{enumerate} \item $\forall \epsilon>0$ there exists a K such that
+The characterization of tightness that we shall use is given in Billingsley 1968 \cite{B} Theorem 15.3, it says that tightness is equivalent to the following two conditions holding. \begin{enumerate} \item For all $\epsilon>0$ there exists a $K$ such that

 \item Taking

 and